Revival: Recolonization was released. About the history of the project development — in our interview with HeroCraft

 Now let's talk about marketing and promotion in general.
 Since the public announcement, you have focused on active work with communities — regularly released updates on the progress of work on the game, launched Discord.
 How difficult was it and by what forces was it carried out?

-Sergey: It's not difficult to launch, it's difficult to maintain, We really put a lot of emphasis on communities, released many different demo versions, conducted playtests, participated in several Steam Next Fest (then it was still possible).
+Sergey: It's not difficult to launch, it's difficult to maintain, We really put a lot of emphasis on communities, released many different demos, conducted playtests, participated in several Steam Next Fest (then it was still possible).
 And it helped us put together a product that fans of the genre will like.
 As I mentioned, we have a publishing team that runs several projects.
-We usually have about six games in our work at the same time, which is being worked on by wonderful specialists in content, PR, UA and the community.
+We usually have about six games at work at the same time, which is being worked on by wonderful specialists in content, PR, UA and the community.
 Since our resources are, in principle, limited, we try to use everything as much as possible, relying on the most effective.
 We pay a lot of attention to influencers, festivals, and the purchase of advertising, for which we have a huge expertise that has been gathering for years.

 Revival: Recolonization